Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 weapons

-Prohibits intentionally, knowingly, or recklessly operating a drone that is capable of firing a bullet or other projectile, or that otherwise functions as a dangerous weapon.
-Exceptions include non-lethal projectile uses, FAA-authorized non-recreational use, and lawful operations with prior notification and $1M liability insurance.
-Violations scale based on whether serious physical injury results.
+Prohibits intentionally, knowingly, or recklessly operating a drone that is capable of firing a bullet, projectile, or otherwise functions as a dangerous weapon.
+Exemptions exist for nonlethal projectiles, FAA-authorized operations, and operations with proper authorization and liability insurance ($1 million minimum).

 View source